Tools for Industry

 • information about caribou habitat and range plans

-Some species that are assessed but not currently listed may become listed within the timeframe of the project.
+Some species that are assessed but not currently listed may become listed within the timeframe of your project.
 It is best practice to consider these species as though they were listed and identify ways to avoid or minimize potential impacts.

 How to avoid or minimize potential impacts